 What is a good and bad Sharpe Ratio?

-Money managers aim for a high Sharpe Ratio – a high as possible.
-The Sharpe Ratio’s main determinants are the return over the risk-free return, and the smoother the returns are (small variations in the returns).
+Money managers aim for a high Sharpe Ratio – as high as possible.
+The Sharpe Ratio’s main determinants are the return over the risk-free return and the smoother the returns are (small variations in the returns).
 If your portfolio makes 0.5% per month like clockwork, for example, the ratio is high.